DusanFedorcak/mmo/README.md

   - slower reliable updates for events (e.g. player join, item pickup, effects, etc.)
 - *tile sets*
   - all tile types used (autotiles, atlas tiles, single tiles)
-  - correctly working *YSort* for large single tiles (with correct origin at the bottom)
+  - working *YSort* for large single tiles (with correct origin at the bottom)
 - *AI*
   - collision-based sensors for hearing and sight
   - A* navigation with preferred paths (roads) and obstacles.